-The stock-taking of 2016-17 led to a conclusion among policy actors that a strategic framework for the EU's cultural diplomacy was necessary.
-As an EU policy that had to find a standing of its own and which was also lacking in political prioritising, cultural diplomacy had to absorb what was delegated to it.
-A wide range of goals and topics need not be a critical aspect in itself, particularly because all of these topics are rather attractive and certainly resonate with different European and external audiences.
-A sharpening of the agenda would certainly be welcome, however.
+The stock-taking of 2016-17 led to a conclusion among policy actors that a strategic framework for EU's cultural diplomacy was necessary.
+As an EU policy that had to find a standing of its own and also lacking in political prioritizing, cultural diplomacy had to absorb what was delegated to it.
+A wide range of goals and topics needs not be a critical thing in itself especially because all these topics are rather attractive and certainly resonate with different European and the external audiences.
+A sharpening of the agenda would be certainly welcome however.

-The practical issues of competence and subsidiarity - the division of labour between the EU and member states - are also not that critical as they need to be dealt with in every aspect of the EU's policies.
-Seemingly being a low-politics area, cultural diplomacy may even escape being stuck in narrow high-politics bottlenecks like European defence.
+The practical issues of competence and subsidiarity - division of labour between the EU and member states - are also not that critical as they need to be dealt with in every aspect of EU's policies.
+Being seemingly a low-politics area, cultural diplomacy may even escape being stuck in the narrow high-politics bottlenecks like European defence.

-That said, there seem to be deeper problems visà-vis the EU's cultural diplomacy than those of coordination and focus.
+That said, there seem to be deeper problems about EU's cultural diplomacy than those of coordination and focus.
 These questions concern the strategic premise of such diplomacy and its expected impact.
-One set of expectations is based on the premise of the EU's public diplomacy being a soft power tool.
-Another set of expectations proceeds from the premise of cultural diplomacy as a tool to engage with others on a broad range of developmental issues.
-The expectation in this context is that this engagement takes place by means of co-creation on an equal footing with partners.
+One set of expectations is based on the premise of EU's public diplomacy being a soft power tool.
+Another set of expectations proceeds from the premise of cultural diplomacy as a tool to engage with the others on a broad range of developmental issues.
+The expectation in this context is that this engagement takes place by means of co-creation on an equal footing with the partners.

 In both instances, the expectations don't appear to match the realities on the ground.
-The rise of authoritarianism in Russia and Turkey is often cited as an example of the EU's weakness in projecting the soft power of its democratic model to neighbours.
-In development policy circles, the EU is criticised for clinging to an outdated 'top-down' approach in dealing with partners.
+Rise of authoritarianism in Russia and Turkey is often pointed out as an example of EU's weakness to project the soft power of its democratic model to neighbours.
+In the development policy circles, the EU is criticised for clinging to an outdated 'top-down' approach in dealing with partners.

-Furthermore, it is important to take a critical look at the strategic premises, namely these two images of cultural diplomacy as a soft power tool and as an instrument for enhancing people-to-people cooperation.
-While not a priori antagonistic, these images are not perfectly complementary either.
-Finally, as this brief suggests, the EU might achieve a more effective and tangible impact by aligning its cultural diplomacy with what appears to be the main priority for the EU's own economic and societal development, namely mitigating and adapting to climate change.
+Furthermore, it is important to look critically at the strategic premises, namely these two images of cultural diplomacy as a soft power tool and an instrument to enhance people to people cooperation.
+While not a priori antagonistic, these images are not perfectly complimentary either.
+Finally, as this briefing suggests, the EU might achieve a more effective and tangible impact by aligning its cultural diplomacy with what appears to be the main priority for EU's own economic and societal development, namely mitigating and adapting to climate change.